The big idea of Freedom Season

 The whole situation is reminiscent of another crunch time, a time in Eden.
 The question is the same in both: “When one option looks better for me and the other is the one God has decided on for me, which one do I go with?”
 Adam and Eve got it wrong, losing their freedom and ours.
 Jesus got it right, suspended his own view, signed off on the Father’s will at any cost, and won freedom for us all.

 This and not Good Friday was the day Jesus “lost his life” in the sense he was describing when he told his followers, “Whoever saves his life will lose it, but whoever loses his life for me will find it” (Lk.
 9.24).
 In other words, freedom is not freedom to indulge our desires and choose our preferences.
-The only way to get freedom is to lose it, losing ourselves in Jesus and his mission.
+The only way to get freedom is to lose it, losing ourselves in Jesus and his mission, laying down our personal desires for the sake of his campaign.
 There is no better day for that than Maundy Thursday.

 “That’s not fair!”
 Those are nearly the first words out of a baby’s mouth after “Mama” and “Dada”.
 Nothing runs deeper in our psyches, and nobody ever had more profoundly justified reason to say, “That’s not fair!” than Jesus on the cross.
 No matter what you have been through, you can be sure of one thing--Jesus was more abused than you have been.